letsar/flutter_staggered_grid_view/README.md

 The `StaggeredGridView` follow the same constructors convention than the [GridView](https://docs.flutter.io/flutter/widgets/GridView-class.html).
 There are two more constructors: `countBuilder` and `extentBuilder`.
 These constructors allow you to define a builder for the layout and a builder for the children.

+## Tiles
+A StaggeredGridView needs to know how to display each tile, and what widget is associated with a tile.

+A tile needs to have a fixed number of cell to occupy in the cross axis.
+For the extent in the main axis you have 3 solutions:
+* You want a fixed number of cells => use `StaggeredTile.count`.
+* You want a fixed extent => use `StaggeredTile.extent`.
+* You want a variable extent, defined by the content of the tile itself => use `StaggeredTile.fit`.

+## Disclaimer

+:warning: Due to the recent rewriting in order to allow a tile to fit its content, the `AutomaticKeepAlive` does not work with this widget.
+The parameter `addAutomaticKeepAlives` is now `false` by default, and setting it to `true` will result in an error.
+If you absolutely need it, and don't need your tiles to fit their content, please use the 0.1.4 version of this package.

 ## Changelog